MahApps/mahapps.com/input/docs/stylevariants/winui.md

 | [`Controls.DateTimePicker.WinUI.xaml`](../../assets/xaml/Controls.DateTimePicker.WinUI.xaml) | `DateTimePicker`, `TimePicker` | [DateTimePicker](../controls/DateTimePicker), [TimePicker](../controls/TimePicker) |
 | [`Controls.ScrollBar.WinUI.xaml`](../../assets/xaml/Controls.ScrollBar.WinUI.xaml) | `ScrollBar`, `ScrollViewer` | [ScrollBars](../styles/scrollbars) |

-On `develop` the calendar and the two pickers moved into the set itself, under these same keys, and the set applies them without anything being merged.
-What follows is for 2.4.11 and the release candidate, and for the scroll bar, which is still a file.
+On `develop` all three moved into the set itself, under these same keys, and the set applies them without anything being merged.
+What follows is for 2.4.11 and the release candidate.

 Merge them after whichever of the library's dictionaries you are on: